datavzrd/datavzrd.github.io/src/docs/installation.rst

       cargo install datavzrd

 - **Conda**:
-  If you prefer using Conda or Mamba, Datavzrd is available from the conda-forge channel.
+  If you prefer using conda, mamba, or micromamba, Datavzrd is available from the conda-forge channel.
 Run the following command:

   .. code-block:: bash